Advanced ITensor Usage Guide

 which shows the fields of a type.
 Note that in general the specific names of the fields and structures of types may change (we consider those to be internal details), however we often make functions to access the fields of a type that have the same name as the field, so it is a good place to get started.
 For example, you can access the storage and indices of an ITensor A with the functions store(A) and inds(A).

 Another helpful function is apropos, which search through all documentation for a string (ignoring the case) and prints a list of all types and methods with documentation that contain the string.
-For example:

 Based on the apropos function, we can make some helper functions that may be useful.
 For example: